gabrielsoltz/metahub/README.md

 **MetaChecks** has the capability to retrieve information from every related resource associated with the affected resource.
 For instance, when checking an EC2 Instance, MetaChecks can gather information from its associated Security Groups, including details about which ports are open and from where.
 Additionally, MetaChecks can fetch information from the IAM roles that are linked to the EC2 Instance, including the permissions granted to those roles.

-Each MetaChecks not only answer the MetaCheck question but also provide you with extra information, for example the offending policies or the offending security groups.
+Each MetaChecks not only answer the MetaCheck question but also provide you with extra information, for example the offending policies or the offending security groups rules.
 If a resource is public, it can give you the public entrypoint (ip, dns, endpoint) and the ports open to the public.

 You can filter your findings based on MetaChecks output using the option `--mh-filters-checks MetaCheckName=True/False`.
 See [MetaChecks Filtering](#metachecks-filtering)